Monday, February 6, 2012

 Mouldings and Medallions

-While we were finishing the powder room in Dave and Rita's, there was a whole lot of work going on throughout their entire home.
+While we were finishing the powder room in Dave and Rita's, there was a great deal of work going on throughout their entire home.
 New crown moulding and ceiling medallions were being installed in their kitchen, family room and master bedroom.

 ALL of the new trim was basecoated in black..ALL of it.
 Basecoating in black gives the end product an aged patina.
 The basecoat was followed by 2 passes of bronze glaze~dark, then high lights were added.